TanStack/table/docs/guide/expanding.md

 ### Filtering Expanded Rows

-By default, the global and column filters will search through the parent rows.
-If you want to search through the expanded rows as well, you can use the `filterFromLeafRows` and `maxLeafRowFilterDepth` options.
+By default, the filtering process starts from the parent rows and moves downwards.
+This means if a parent row is excluded by the filter, all its child rows will also be excluded.
+However, you can change this behavior by using the `filterFromLeafRows` option.
+When this option is enabled, the filtering process starts from the leaf (child) rows and moves upwards.
+This ensures that a parent row will be included in the filtered results as long as at least one of its child or grandchild rows meets the filter criteria.
+Additionally, you can control how deep into the child hierarchy the filter process goes by using the `maxLeafRowFilterDepth` option.
+This option allows you to specify the maximum depth of child rows that the filter should consider.

 ```ts
 //...